Document

 Aditya earns rental income from his house in Vizag.
 See how his GAV and NAV are computed and how much he has to pay as taxes here.

-Significant Budget Amendment in 2017 – Impact explained with an example
+Significant Budget Amendment in 2017 – Impact Explained with an Example

 Till FY 2016-17, loss under the head house property could be set off against other heads of income without any limit.
-However, form FY 2017-18, such set off of losses has been restricted to Rs 2 lakhs.
+However, from FY 2017-18, such set off of losses has been restricted to Rs 2 lakhs.
 This amendment would not really affect taxpayers having a self-occupied house property.
 This move will have an impact on taxpayers who have let-out/ rented their properties.
 Though there is no bar on the amount of home loan interest that can be claimed as a deduction under Section 24 for a rented house property, the losses which could arise on account of such interest payment can be set off only to the extent of Rs 2 lakhs.

 Here is an example to help you comprehend the impact of the amendment: